 In order to continuously elevate its status as a world-class university, SKKU is dedicated to pursuing a variety of international objectives.

 SKKU seeks to promote Korean higher education abroad and increase SKKU’s international reputation by constantly establishing connections and forming new partnerships with institutions around the globe.
 Through this extensive worldwide network, SKKU aims to facilitate more international academic collaboration and exchange, bringing together the world’s best and brightest scholars to develop and pursue innovative research projects.
-SKKU also makes a great effort to bring more international students and professors to Korea, as well as send more Korean students and professors abroad, to broaden the university’s academic horizons and encourage the growth of progressive global leaders.
+SKKU also makes a great effort to bring more international students to Korea as well as send more Korean students overseas to broaden the university’s academic horizons and encourage the growth of global leaders.

 Global Networking Policy